CaseyScott/taste-recipe/README.md

 - Add Recipe page
    - form requires all fields to be infilled.
-   - add entry button submits to the collection in mongoDB
+   - add entry button submits to the collection in mongoDB and gives feedback of 'recipe added'
    - Dropdown selectors function correctly.

 - Log in and Log out
-   - log in signs that user into there account enabling that user to see their 'my recipes' section and the option to add recipes.
+   - log in signs that user into there account enabling that user to see their 'my recipes' section and the option to add recipes. user is flash messaged 'sign in successful'
-   - log out pops the session removing the option to add recipes and see their 'my recipes section'
+   - log out pops the session removing the option to add recipes and see their 'my recipes section' user is flash messaged 'logged out successfully'
-   - Sign up here link sends user without and account to create account page.
+   - Sign up here link sends user without and account to create account page. user is flash messages 'account created successfullly'
 - Register / Create and Account
    - warns users if that username is already taken
    - warns users if password is not the same after entering password in both input fields